egison/egison/README.md

 ### Graphs

 We can pattern-match against graphs.
-We can write program to solve the travelling salesman problem in a single pattern-matching expression.
+We can write a program to solve the travelling salesman problem in a single pattern-matching expression.

 ```hs
 def graph := multiset (string, multiset (string, integer))